Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Usage of Loghub Datasets

 Log compression can be modeled as a frequent pattern mining problem.
 Existing approaches focus on finding inherent structure information of log messages (e.g., repetitive text).
 In particular, these approaches provide different strategies to detect repetitive text, such as utilizing the common format of logs generated by a specific system~\cite{MLC-5}.
 The research problem of log compression is how to achieve efficient and lossless compression with high compression rate.

 To evaluate the accuracy and efficiency of log compression approaches, similar to the evaluation of log parsers, we need a large volume of logs collected from diverse systems.
-Thus, all the datasets in loghub can facilitate the evaluation of log compression approaches.
+Thus, all the datasets in loghub can facilitate the evaluation of log compression approaches, as demonstrated in~\cite{liu2019logzip}.